boraakbay/GPS-RTC/readme.txt

   Change line 145 to your desired timezone name (3 characters), Change line 156 to your GMT or UTC timezone value (GMT+3, UTC-5, etc.)

+Arduino with this sketch can also be used as a GPS receiver for computer via COM port (CH-34X) using Visual GPS View at https://www.visualgps.net/#visualgpsview-content